Field Study Minor

 Enrolment Limit: 20 students

-Fees: In addition to the regular McGill fees, students will be required to pay the additional costs associated with delivering the courses in the field.
-These costs include accommodation and most food, as well as other field costs; they do not include airfare.
+In addition to regular McGill fees and tuition, students must cover additional costs for field courses.
+These costs include accommodation, most meals, and other field-related expenses, but do not include airfare.
 Fee details for the upcoming semester are available at mcgill.ca/bits/cost.

 Panama Field Study Semester